Chengcheng-Xiao/VASP2WAN90_v2_fix/README.md

 *2. The correctness of this patch has been checked against the WANNIER90 (version 1.2) on several cases.

+*3. Currently, the running wannier90 in library mode using `LWANNIER90_RUN` tag is not supported.
+Reading AMN file using `LREAD_AMN` tag is not supported.

 *3. Any result obtained by this patch should be carefully checked by yourself.
-USE THIS AT YOUR OWN RISK.
+USE AT YOUR OWN RISK.